By: Philipp Haller, Aleksandar Prokopec, Heather Miller, Viktor Klang, Roland Kuhn, and Vojin Jovanovic

 }

-computes an intermediate result r
+Here, the producer computes an intermediate result r, and checks

 whether it's valid.
 In the case that it's invalid, it fails the